Shed Roof Ridge Flashing Installation Guide on Existing Roofing Structure

 3. Bend the aluminum flashing into half.
 You may perform this more easily and quickly by using a help of a lumber with similar length or longer length of the flashing.

-4. First, set the flashing against the structure of adjoined wall.
+4. First, set the flashing against the structure of the adjoined wall.
 Nail the flashing into studs as secure as possible using galvanized roofing nails.

 5. Install the flashing underneath the siding of any building wrap.